Lehman's Hardware: History

 Jay Lehman, an area businessman, founded Lehman's Hardware (now called "Lehman's") in 1955 with the intent of selling non-electrical products to the Amish community.
 He began the business by purchasing a combination hardware store and gasoline filling station that had been in business since 1915.

 The store did a modest business, with a mild boost from tourism, until the 1973 oil crisis.
 As domestic supplies of oil began to dwindle, people began to look for low-tech equipment to help them deal with the shortages.
 According to Jay Lehman, "The oil embargo put us on the map."
 The oil crisis secured the store's reputation, with each new disaster or potential disaster bringing in new customers.
-Other events that increased Lehman's customer base include the Year 2000 problem, the September 11, 2001, attacks, and the northeast blackout of 2003."
+Other events that increased Lehman's customer base include the Year 2000 problem, the September 11, 2001, attacks, and the northeast blackout of 2003.

 As a result of this change, there has been a marked shift in the demographic makeup of Lehman's customers.
 In the early years, the Amish community accounted for 95 percent of Lehman's sales.
-Now it makes up between 6 and 8 percent.
+As of 2007, it made up between 6 and 8 percent.

 Besides the Amish, tourists, and jittery citizens, the store is a resource for homesteaders, missionaries, environmentalists, survivalists, and doctors in developing countries, to purchase items needed for simple living.
-Lehman's also counts among its customers the American Red Cross, Peace Corps volunteers, and Hollywood set designers also use the store to find historically accurate items for decorating period sets.
+Lehman's also counts among its customers the American Red Cross and Peace Corps volunteers, and Hollywood set designers also use the store to find historically accurate items for decorating period sets.